RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 There are two common types of dataset manipulations that are often needed: joins and pivots.

 We often have a situation where we have two, or more, datasets and we are interested in combining them.
 We can join datasets together in a variety of ways.
 A common way is to use `left_join()` from `dplyr`.
 This is most useful where there is one main dataset that we are using and there is another dataset with some useful variables that we want to add to that.
-The critical aspect is that we have a common column, or potentially columns, that we can use to link the two datatsets.
+The critical aspect is that we have a common column, or potentially columns, that we can use to link the two datasets.

 Here we will create two tibbles and then join them.